Where are we located?

-With over a 40 year history, St. Jacobs and Aberfoyle Model Railway was founded by Frank Dubery with help from his wife Gay Dubery under the name Aberfoyle Junction in 1972.
-The original small display was located in the barn at the Aberfoyle Flea Market.
-Later on in the same year Chuck and Gwen Bard joined Frank and Gay in building the original display dubbed AJ1.
-Later on the four were also joined by Wayne Pfieffer and Craig Webb.
-This completed and formed the original 6 who created Aberfoyle Junction and the display that you see today.
+Our 50-year history began in 1972 when Frank Dubery and his wife Gay began the project under the name Aberfoyle Junction Model Railway.
+The original small display was located in the barn at the Aberfoyle Sunday Flea Market.
+Later that year Chuck and Gwen Bard joined Frank and Gay in building the original display dubbed AJ1.
+In 1973, the four were joined by Wayne Pfieffer and Craig Webb, completing the original 6 who created Aberfoyle Junction and the display that you see today.